bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 We will determine the value of *C* in the following subsection using
 {{eq6}}.

-## Fairness to Reno TCP
+## Fairness to Reno

-In environments where Reno TCP is able to make reasonable use of the available bandwidth, CUBIC does not significantly change this state.
+In environments where Reno is able to make reasonable use of the available bandwidth, CUBIC does not significantly change this state.

-Reno TCP performs well in the following two types of networks:
+Reno performs well in the following two types of networks:

 1. networks with a small bandwidth-delay product (BDP)

 2. networks with a short RTTs, but not necessarily a small BDP

-CUBIC is designed to behave very similarly to Reno TCP in the above two types of networks.
-The following two tables show the average window sizes of Reno TCP, HSTCP, and CUBIC.
+CUBIC is designed to behave very similarly to Reno in the above two types of networks.
+The following two tables show the average window sizes of Reno TCP, HSTCP, and TCP CUBIC.
 The average window sizes of Reno TCP and HSTCP are from {{?RFC3649}}.
 The average window size of CUBIC is calculated using {{eq6}} and the CUBIC Reno-friendly region for three different values of *C*.